au-nlp/project-milestone-p2-group1/README.md

 This project aims to build a dual-stage system trained on TL;DR dataset and our own Gen Z dictionary.
 The system first converts long texts into concise TL;DRs, then applies style transfer to render summaries in Gen Z slang, creating engaging informal summaries that use contemporary youth language.

 Traditional summarizers, whether extractive (e.g., TextRank) or abstractive (based on seq2seq or Transformer architectures), often produce factually correct but stylistically neutral outputs.
-The output may not see interesting and to capture young audiences attention, we try to capture the expressive, informal tone characteristic of digital communication among Gen Z.
+These outputs appear non optimal from an appealing and markeatble point of view towards young audiences,which value the expressive, and informal tone characteristic of the digital communication among Gen Z.

-We attempt/demonstrate to show that summarization models can be enhanced with style-transfer capabilities to make information more accessible and engaging for younger audiences without sacrificing meaning or coherence.
+We attempt to show that summarization models can be enhanced with style-transfer capabilities to make information more accessible and engaging for younger audiences without sacrificing meaning or coherence.
 By incorporating a style-transfer stage, we aim to enhance factual summarization with expressive contemporary language that is commonly used online and in everyday communication by younger generations.

 To achieve this goal, high-quality training data is essential.
-However, existing Gen Z slang datasets are either too limited in size, contain inaccuracies, or lack completeness.
+However, existing Gen Z slang datasets are too limited in size, contain inaccuracies, or lack completeness.
 Our contribution addresses this gap by creating a more robust Gen Z slang dataset through the combination of existing resources enhanced with synthetically generated slang-formal sentence pairs.

 ## Proposed Additional Datasets

-Our analysis of existing datasets revealed that no single resource is sufficiently robust for our task.
-Therefore, we propose combining and enhancing three complementary datasets to address this gap (detailed in the Contributions section).

 - [Programmer-RD-AI/genz-slang-pairs-1k](https://huggingface.co/datasets/Programmer-RD-AI/genz-slang-pairs-1k): Paired normal and Gen Z slang sentences without a slang word column; slang words will be extracted and used to correct and complete the slang dictionary for more accurate explanations.
 - [MLBtrio/genz-slang-dataset](https://huggingface.co/datasets/MLBtrio/genz-slang-dataset): Gen Z slang dictionary description, context, and usage examples intended for fine-tuning slang models; lacks direct translation and is being improved.
 The dataset will be updated with a new column that translates into normal English language, aligning with the genz-slang-pairs-1k.